Vyral/jon-long/_posts/2019-05-21-the-trouble-with-zillows-zestimates.md

 {% include pullquote.html %}

 **Where the Zestimate falls short, though, is in its assessment of certain features and updates that come with your home.** If you have a lot that’s 10,000 square feet, for example, the Zestimate will fail to take into account how much of that is usable.
-The age of your updates is a factor it will leave off the valuation as well—Was your home updated just a few years ago or was it done as far back as the 90s? &nbsp;
+The age of your updates is a factor it will leave off the valuation as well—was your home updated just a few years ago or was it done as far back as the 90s? &nbsp;

 A real estate professional who works in your area will know it inside and out, and they’ll be more precise when evaluating your home than a Zestimate could ever be. **You’d be well-advised to reach out to an agent who serves buyers and sellers in your area because they’ll have exposure to the most up-to-date offers in your market.** That way, they can get you the best value for your home. &nbsp;&nbsp;